agartee/Brickweave/README.md

 Commands and queries are separated to create clarity of intent within the application.
 This can be especially helpful for folks new to these patterns.
 Command and query handlers are services that define a single unit of work to process the request.
 This draws clear boundries around the action and should be contained within an applications domain layer as opposed to directly in the UI or buried within support services and surrounded with condition checking.

 Command and Query processors also come in two flavors: standard (e.g. `ICommandHandler` and `IQueryHandler`) and secured (e.g. `ISecuredCommandHandler` and `ISecuredQueryHandler`).
 Secured handlers work just like standard ones, but the secured versions are indended to perform authorization checks within the handler, and thus require a `ClaimsPrincipal` be passed along-side the command or query.
 No special action is required to differentiate between the two variants from the command/query executor level.
 The executor will find the right one.

-Have a look at the sample project to get a feel for DI container wire-up.

 ### Simple ASP.NET Controller example